reportportal/agent-java-cucumber/README.md

 * **Scenario Reporter**
 * **Step Reporter**
-Step Reporter propagetes the most traditional for ReportPortal test structure keeping your scenarios and steps inside as separate entities.
+Step Reporter propagates the most traditional for ReportPortal test structure keeping your scenarios and steps inside as separate entities.
 In opposite, Scenario Reporter use scenario as the base point and does not separate step from each other which is sometimes more convenient for BDD users.